UIC-CS480-Fall2025/j-son/README.md

 # Fandom Page Searcher

-This is a Query Answering System that takes webpages scraped from several popular Fandom wikis, chunk each page's textual content and embeds them as vectors.
+This is a Query Answering System that takes textual content from documents and embeds them as vectors.
 These vectors are then stored inside of a PostgreSQL vector database for future querying.

+The system itself is a CLI program where users login to make queries and upload documents to the database.
+Two types of documents are supported by the system: `jsonl` and `txt` files.
+Each `json` object in `jsonl` documents should have a `text` field that contains the textual content.

 ## Data Source